72.6 F

 The White House’s proposed budget would also eliminate the AmeriCorps program through the shuttering of the Corporation for National and Community Service.
 AmeriCorps is a vital component of Habitat’s work to partner with more families working toward homeownership.
 Thousands of AmeriCorps members have served their communities in a variety of ways, including more than 10,000 members working through Habitat where they have helped build homes and helped rebuild in disaster-stricken areas.

-A Village of Virginia Trace resident reports that his Trump Derangement Syndrome has gotten far worse.
-Read his Letter to the Editor.
+A Village of Chatham resident has a message for Pro-Trump voters.
+Read her Letter to the Editor.